-- Gaston will move to a 1:1 Chromebook program where every student checks out 1 Chromebook.
-This will be their Chromebook for the entire year to ensure no crosscontamination and also for travelling between school and - Chromebooks should be wiped down regularly with cleaning - Spare Chromebooks will be kept on site and regularly disinfected. - Chromebooks will be checked out via Admin Console, with a serial number attached to a student name. - Students/parents will fill out a form for documentation in drive-up fashion. - Updates are pushed through remotely, and/or communicated via email. - A student/parent Help Desk will be available as well as for staff - In the event of school returning full time in-person, students may return Chromebooks.
-They would be disinfected before returning to classrooms. - In the event school goes entirely online, Chromebooks will be kept by students until they leave the district or school resumes in-person. - GSD Computer Take-Home Agreement - GSD Take Home Agreement - When a student is unenrolled, all equipment will be returned to the school.
+2c.
+TEC DHA/ODE Requirements Hybrid/Onsite Plan Update procedures for district-owned or school-owned devices to match cleaning requirements (see section 2d of the Ready Schools, Safe Learners guidance).
+Overall: Gaston School District will distribute a Chromebook to each student that requests one for completing classwork.
+Procedures: Procedures for return, inventory, updating, and redistributing district-owned devices must meet physical distancing requirements.
+If providing learning outside and allowing students to engage with devices during the learning experiences, provide safe charging stations.
+Gaston will move to a 1:1 Chromebook program where every student checks out 1 Chromebook.
+This will be their Chromebook for the entire year to ensure no cross-contamination and also for travelling between school and home.
+Chromebooks should be wiped down regularly with cleaning wipes.
+Spare Chromebooks will be kept on site and regularly disinfected.
+Chromebooks will be checked out via Admin Console, with a serial number attached to a student name.
+Students/parents will fill out a form for documentation in drive-up fashion.
+Updates are pushed through remotely, and/or communicated via email.
+A student/parent Help Desk will be available as well as for staff.
+In the event of school returning full time in-person, students may return Chromebooks.
+They would be disinfected before returning to classrooms.
+In the event school goes entirely online, Chromebooks will be kept by students until they leave the district or school resume

+GSD Computer Take-Home Agreement

+o GSD Take Home Agreement

+When a student is unenrolled, all equipment will be returned

+to the school.